Pumpline/MayRustPluginPatches/README.md

 TL;DR Original Dev Patches > this repo patches - Use on own risk

-If you want to contribute to this repo: fork -> PR + mention on Discord (@Pumpline#5578)
+If you want to contribute to this repo: fork -> PR + mention on Discord (@Pumpline#5578) !!!
+TO AVOID LEAKS ONLY UPLOAD PLUGINS THAT ARE FOR FREE !!!